zorantodorovic/react-native-toggle/README.md

 #react-native-toggle

 This is a toggle example for React Native.
 Keep in mind that component is under construction.
-You can find better working examples in Nabava.net apps for both iOS and Android.
+You can find better working examples in Nabava.net apps for both iOS and Android, designed and developed by [Ars Futura](http://arsfutura.co).

 [iOS](https://itunes.apple.com/us/app/nabava.net-usporedi-cijene/id1100660049?mt=8)